merw89/merw89/README.md

 - 👋 Hi, I’m Maral
 - 👀 I’m interested in IT.
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @sylapowam
+- 📫 How to reach me maralsylapowa@gmail.com

 <!---
 merw89/merw89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.